louisitvn/slate/source/index.html.md

 Don't worry about the JSON format or how to generate it - this will be covered in the Storage section below.

-Below is a summary of the constructor parameters for Emotsy Builder:
+Below is a summary of the constructor parameters for BuilderJS:

 Parameter | Description
 --------- | -----------
 mainContainer | The ID of the HTML element into which the builder design will be rendered settingContainer | The ID of the HTML element into which the builder settings will be rendered themeUrl | URL of the theme folder.
-Emotsy Builder comes with many themes and even more themes are coming. assetUploadHandler | URL of the server-side script which handles assets uploading aiHandler | URL of the server-side script which handles AI features.
+BuilderJS comes with many themes and even more themes are coming. assetUploadHandler | URL of the server-side script which handles assets uploading aiHandler | URL of the server-side script which handles AI features.
 See our example writen in PHP for reference.